engueroryan15/exam_easycom_intl/README.md

 # exam_easycom_intl

+# Open Terminal
-Go to Project's Folder
+# Go to Project's Folder
+# Inside you will see a 'Podfile'
-Run 'pod install'
+# Run 'pod install'
-Run and Build
+# Run and Build